 Photographic images look their best when the colors are balanced to match what our eyes see in the real world.
-The way to ensure this happens, is by setting white balance correctly for your scene at the time of exposure.
+Take control to ensure this happens by setting white balance correctly for your scene at the time of exposure.

 Is auto the best setting option?

 Digital cameras come with a setting called “Auto White Balance (Auto WB / AWB)”.
 Using this setting seems like a simple solution, doesn’t it?
-Well, it really all depends on your camera and if it will make an estimate for the white balance setting for the current scene.
+Well, it really all depends on your camera, and if it will make an accurate estimate for the white balance setting for the current scene.

 When using AWB, that estimate isn’t always the one that gives the most accurate color to match the original scene.
 The image may have an odd color cast, having the effect of making the image either too blue (cool color cast) or too yellow (warm color cast).

 Setting white balance manually